 Golden Rain Tree

 There are three golden rain trees in the Park.
-It is a flowering deciduous tree from east Asia.
+It is a flowering deciduous tree.
 The tiny yellow flowers appear in the spring and are replaced by Chinese dumplng-like pods containing black berry-like seeds.
 See Wikipedia entry here.

 The golden rain tree in the west triangle is probably as tall as it is going to get.